AB-Code-Hub/Buber/frontend/README.md

 # Buber Frontend

 This is the frontend for the Buber application, built using **React** and **Tailwind CSS**.
-It provides a seamless user experience for both riders and captains, with features like authentication, profile management, and more.
+It provides a seamless user experience for both riders and captains, with features like authentication, profile management, real-time ride tracking, and more.

 ---